 your name (Personal Team - your Apple ID):

 Under the General > Identity section, make sure that the Bundle Identifier matches exactly the Bundle Identifier of your Xamarin.iOS app and ensure the deployment target matches or is lower than your connected iOS device.
 This step is extremely important, as Xcode will only create a provisioning profile with an explicit App ID:

 In the Signing section, select Automatically Manage Signing and select your team from the drop down list:

-The previous step will automatically generate a provisioning profile for you.
-You can view this, by clicking on the information icon, next to provisioning profile:
+The previous step will automatically generate a provisioning profile and signing identity for you.
+You can view this by clicking on the information icon next to provisioning profile:

 To test in Xcode, deploy the blank application to your device by clicking the run button.

 Return to your IDE, with the same device plugged in, and right-click on your Xamarin.iOS project name to open the Project Options dialog.
 Browse to the iOS Bundle Signing section and explicitly set your signing identity and provisioning profile: